heetbeet/portable-path-linker/README.md

 # Portable Path Linker
-Scripts to setup a portable environment with a virtual windows %USERNAME% and %PATH%.
+Scripts to setup a portable environment with a different %USERNAME% and user locations, as well as added entries to %PATH%.

-My typical use case is to have a portable environment where, for instance, my build-tools can see each other, TexStudio can see the latex compilers, python can call inkscape without knowing where the binaries are located, and git etc. just works.
-This is basically just a wrapper to setup my environment correctly when I run an app.
-Even with this wrapper, it is best to still try to use portable app versions, since this doesn't impliment any registry hacks.
+My typical use case is to have a portable environment where, for instance, my compiler and build-tools can all see each other, TexStudio can find the latex compilers, and git just works and is available everywhere.
+This is basically just a wrapper to setup the environment variables correctly before running an application.
+It is still best practice to use portable app versions of your programs (if available), since they usually don't tamper with the registry.

 How to use this:
 1. Copy the content of this repo somewhere, lets call this base directory `%PORTABLEHOME%`.